ajv-validator/ajv/docs/options.md

 ### messages

 Include human-readable messages in errors. `true` by default. `false` can be passed when messages are generated outside of Ajv code (e.g. with [ajv-i18n](https://github.com/ajv-validator/ajv-i18n)).

+### uriResolver

+By default `uriResolver` is undefined and relies on the embedded uriResolver [uri-js](https://github.com/garycourt/uri-js).
+Pass an object that satisfies the interface [UriResolver](https://github.com/ajv-validator/ajv/blob/master/lib/types/index.ts) to be used in replacement.
+One alternative is [fast-uri](https://github.com/fastify/fast-uri).

 ### code <Badge text="v7" />